tmcguirefl/AIHorseHandicapper/README.md

   - The races need to be split to make sure you can use AI models with lower context limits
 - 🗑️ Management interface to clean up old uploads and split files

-This Flask web server that is meant to run locally on a personal machine.
+This Flask web server application is meant to run locally on a personal machine.
 You will need your own accounts for openrouter and the betting application of your choice.
 It does not automatically place bets for you.
 It is only meant to test out how different AI models analyze races.
 The goal is to find the best model for your particular betting style.
 In limited testing most models are able to pick the short morning line odds horses since they have the best numbers in their past performance.
-Grok seems to be able flag higher priced horses that have a chance to upset (but not as its first pick.
+Grok seems to be able flag higher priced horses that have a chance to upset (but not as its first pick).
 It may have to do with the prompt being used.
 There are no statistics on this.
 There will need to be some experimentation with the prompt, especially if you like to play exotics.